Mercury (automobile): 1970s

-1970 marked the entry of Mercury into the subcompact segment.
-In place of selling its own version of the Ford Pinto, the division commenced captive imports of the Capri (European Ford Capri) from Cologne, Germany.
-Slightly larger than the Pinto, the Capri was marketed as a compact sports car rather than an economy car, becoming the first Ford Motor Company car in North America sold with a V6 engine.
-While sold through Lincoln-Mercury, Capris sold in North America from 1970 to 1978 had no divisional identification.
+1970 marked the introduction of the Capri, the first subcompact car sold by the division.
+In place of marketing a counterpart of the Ford Pinto economy car, Mercury commenced captive imports of European Ford Capri from Cologne, Germany; the model line was among the first compact sports cars sold in the United States.
+The first Ford Motor Company vehicle in North America offered with (an optional) V6 engine, the Capri was sold through Lincoln-Mercury, but carried no divisional branding until 1979.